Synchronous Immersive Lecture Halls

 Rutgers University | New Brunswick, New Jersey

-The most recent Master Plan for Rutgers University – New Brunswick (‘Rutgers 2030’), acknowledged that the need to reduce travel time for students would be critical to an improved student experience.
-Suggestions for mitigating the problem range from dedicated bus lanes, improved user interface for Rutgers Transit, multi-modal options, and a new scheduling app that highlights difficult travel times on students’ proposed semester plans.
-It also suggested the provision of distance learning classrooms and the use of new pedagogical technologies, which inspired the university’s synchronous immersive classroom prototype.
+Rutgers’ most recent Master Plan (‘Rutgers 2030’) acknowledged that reducing travel time for students would be critical to achieving an improved student experience.
+Strategies included the provision of distance learning classrooms and the use of pedagogical technologies, which inspired the university’s synchronous immersive classroom prototype.

-The effect of the immersive synchronous classroom is achieved by projecting, or ‘throwing’ a visual of the presenter and instruction content at life-size to an audience located in a remote classroom.
-This audience in the ‘catch’ lecture hall is in turn displayed on screens in the ‘throw’ classroom.
-By way of cameras, large format screens, and effective audio systems, technology gives the presenter the ability to experience the distance audience and to engage, acknowledge, and call upon remote students in real time, creating a truly integrated classroom experience.
-It required close and careful coordination with the university’s internal IT department as well as with specialty consultants.
+VMA achieved the effect of the immersive synchronous classroom by projecting, or “throwing,” a visual of the presenter and instruction content at life-size to an audience located in a remote classroom.
+This audience in the “catch” lecture hall is in turn displayed on screens in the “throw” classroom.
+By way of cameras, large format screens, and effective audio systems, technology gives the presenter the ability to experience the distant audience and to engage, acknowledge, and call upon remote students in real time, creating a truly integrated classroom experience.
+This required close and careful coordination between VMA, the university’s internal IT department, and specialty consultants.

 Size: 3,450 sf

 Architecture, Interior Design